Kartik-soni-201900274/Find-Blood-Donor/README.md

 ### Add Request:--
 Users can add a request for a specific blood type and the donors using the app can see the request.
-The app traces user location so that the request can be shown to the donors of that particular location.
+This app traces the user's location so that the request can be shown to the donors of that particular location.

 ### Register as donor:--
-Users willing to donate the blood can register as a donor so that they will be shown the requests nearby them.
+Users willing to donate blood can register as donors so that they will be shown the requests nearby.

 ### Find Blood Bank's:--
-Users willing to find blood bank's in their location can search through this app and can get necessary information of a particular blooad bank.
+Users willing to find a blood bank in their location can search through this app and get the necessary information about a particular blood bank.

 ### OTP verification :--
 user can register through their phone number.

 ### Realtime User Location:-
-App can trace user so that data can be very specific to the users locality.
+The App can trace users so that data can be very specific to the users' locality.

 ## Library used:--